Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 - INT4 quantized: ~5-6 GB — may fit on an RTX 3060 12GB with tight margins

 For real-time full-duplex inference, expect to need additional headroom.
-A 16 GB+ card is the safe minimum for production-quality results.
+A 16 GB+ card is a sensible minimum for production-quality results until Tencent publishes official numbers.

-If you don't have local GPU capacity, cloud GPU providers like Vast.ai offer RTX 4090s starting around $0.20/hr — practical for testing or running a voice service without buying hardware.
+If you don't have local GPU capacity, cloud GPU providers like Vast.ai rent RTX 4090s on demand — practical for testing or running a voice service without buying hardware.

 Getting Started